Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Here’s the other out-of-pocket amounts you may pay when you get care.
+In addition to your monthly premium and deductible, copays and coinsurance are the other out-of-pocket amounts you may pay when you get care.

 A copay is a fixed price you usually pay when you get care.

 The amount of the copay can change depending on where you go.
 You may have a $30 copay for a primary care doctor visit.
 A specialist visit may take a $50 copay.
 A trip to the ER could be as much as a $200 copay.
 Take a look at your member ID card.
 It will have a list of your copays for different types of visits.

 There are two times you may not have a copay.
 Your health plan covers preventive screenings and services at no cost to you as long as you visit a doctor in your plan’s provider network.*

 The other time is after you’ve met your deductible.

 If you pay more than your copay, it is likely because both a copay and coinsurance are required.